PCBevilacqua/MetaboMgITC/README.md

 ## 3.1 Apparant dissacociation constant approximation

+#### The apparent disassociation constant (KD') for a metal ion  binding to a metabolite at a pH and ionic strength is:

+#### Where [M] is the concentration of metal ions.
+[L] and [ML] are the sum of the concentration of all protonation states for the metabolite and the metabolite magnesium complex respectively.
+The KD' for each ligand at a given ionic strength and pH was calculated using absolute metal ion binding constants for a given ligand protonation state and protonation constants (pKa’s) from the literature using equation 2.

 ## 3.2 Calculating MCM levels in cells

 ## 3.3 ITC data collection and analysis